Immunity Boosting Mocktails

 In pitcher combine carrot juice and orange juice.
 Pour into a champagne flute, top with sparkling apple cider.
 Cheers!

-Tomatoes are rich in lycopene, lutein, anthocyanins, vitamins A, C, B9, and mineral potassium.
+Tomatoes are rich in lycopene, lutein, anthocyanins, vitamins A, C, B9, and the mineral potassium.
 They also contain some vitamin E and iron.

 Tomato (Virgin Bloody Mary) Mocktail